ggwozdz90/speech-to-text-api/README.md

 - `WHISPER_MODEL_DOWNLOAD_PATH`: Path where Whisper models are downloaded.
 Default is `downloaded_whisper_models`.
 - `TRANSLATION_MODEL_NAME`: Name of the translation model to use.
 Default is `facebook/mbart-large-50-many-to-many-mmt`.
 - `TRANSLATION_MODEL_DOWNLOAD_PATH`: Path where translation models are downloaded.
 Default is `downloaded_translation_models`.
+- `MODEL_IDLE_TIMEOUT`: Time in seconds after which the model will be unloaded if not used.
+Default is `120`.

 ## Table of Contents